7499th Support Group: 7406th Support Squadron

-The 7406th Support Squadron was activated at Rhein-Main Air Base, West Germany on 10 May 1955 and received its first aircraft (RB-50E Superfortress) in March 1956.
-The mission of the 7406th SS was airborne reconnaissance.
-The 7406th SS owned and maintained the aircraft and provided the flight crews.
-A separate USAF Security Service squadron provided the recon crew that manned the intelligence collection positions on the aircraft.
+The 7406th Support Squadron was activated at Rhein-Main Air Base, West Germany on 10 May 1955 and received its first aircraft (a Boeing RB-50E Superfortress) in March 1956.
+The mission of the 7406th was airborne reconnaissance.
+It owned and maintained the aircraft and provided the flight crews.
+A separate USAF Security Service (USAFSS) squadron provided the crew that manned the intelligence collection positions on the aircraft.

-The RB-50s were replaced with specially configured C-130A-II Hercules recon aircraft in 1958.
-The first C-130A Hercules 56-0484 was assigned in March 1958.
-Other C-130A-II aircraft assigned to the 7406th SS included in order of assignment from July to October 1958: 56–0525, 56–0528, 56–0530, 56–0534, 56–0538,56–0541, 56–0535 and 56-0540.
+The RB-50s were replaced with specially configured Lockheed C-130A Hercules reconnaissance aircraft in 1958.
+The first Hercules, 56-0484 was assigned in March 1958.
+Other C-130A-II aircraft assigned to the 7406th included in order of assignment from July to October 1958: 56–0525, 56–0528, 56–0530, 56–0534, 56–0538,56–0541, 56–0535 and 56-0540.

-Under the 'Big Safari' programme of intelligence collection, E-Systems (now L-3 Mission Integration) in 1957 to convert ten C-130A aircraft for SIGINT duties under the 'Sun Valley' project.
-These C-130s replaced the RB-50Es which in turn were modified as RB-50Gs and transferred to the Pacific.
+Under the Big Safari program of special procurement, E-Systems converted ten C-130A aircraft for signals intelligence (SIGINT) duties under project Sun Valley.
+These C-130s replaced the RB-50Es which were modified as RB-50Gs and transferred to the Pacific.

-One of these C-130's (56-0528)) was shot down with the loss of a crew of seventeen (six 7406th flight crew members and eleven USAFSS recon flyers) over Soviet Armenia on 2 Sep 1958, becoming the first C-130 lost to hostile fire.
+One of these C-130s (56-0528)) was shot down with the loss of a crew of seventeen (six 7406th flight crew members and eleven USAFSS intelligence operators) over Soviet Armenia on 2 September 1958, becoming the first C-130 lost to hostile fire.
 Four Soviet MiG-17 pilots took turns firing on the unarmed C-130 when the American aircraft inadvertently penetrated Soviet airspace while on a recon mission along the Turkish-Armenian border.
-C-130 60-528 had less than 200 flying hours when it was shot down.
+The C-130 had flown fewer than 200 hours when it was shot down.
+On 2 Sep 1997, the National Security Agency dedicated at National Vigilance Park, Fort Meade, Maryland an Aerial Reconnaissance Memorial consisting of a refurbished C-130A restored to look identical to C-130A 60-528 when it was shot down.
+The Aerial Reconnaissance Memorial honors all Silent Warriors (all military airborne recon crews) who paid the ultimate price while defending their country.

-The 7499th operated temporarily out of Macdill AFB, Florida in the 1960s.
-At first (Feb 1964) it was under the 15th Tactical Fighter Wing (TAC), then in Feb 1966 the 4409th Support Squadron was set up.
-The mission area was the north coast of Cuba with a coordinated U-2 mission.
-At first 7406th flight crews, on TDY, trained TAC & 4409th flight crews.
-As more 7406th personnel transferred to the 4409th the TDY training stopped.
+7499th crews operated temporarily out of MacDill Air Force Base, Florida in the 1960s.
+At first (Feb 1964) it was attached to the 15th Tactical Fighter Wing, then in Feb 1966 the 4409th Support Squadron was organized.
+The mission area was the north coast of Cuba with a coordinated Lockheed U-2 Dragon Lady mission.
+At first 7406th flight crews, on temporary duty, trained Tactical Air Command 4409th Squadron flight crews until more 7406th Squadron personnel transferred to the 4409th.

-C-130B-II Hercules aircraft that had previously been assigned at Yokota Air Base, Japan from 1961 to 1971 were sent to the 7406th at Rhein-Main AB in 1971, replacing the C-130A-II models that were converted to original 'cargo' configuration and assigned to Air National Guard units in CONUS.
+Lockheed C-130B-II Hercules aircraft that had previously been assigned at Yokota Air Base, Japan from 1961 to 1971 were sent to the 7406th at Rhein-Main AB in 1971, replacing the C-130A-II models that were converted to original cargo configuration and assigned to Air National Guard units in the United States.